Jorge Luis Borges: Anti-Peronism

 In the aftermath, Borges found himself much in demand as a lecturer and one of the intellectual leaders of the Argentine opposition.
 In 1951 he was asked by anti-Peronist friends to run for president of SADE.
 Borges, then having depression caused by a failed romance, reluctantly accepted.
 He later recalled that he would awake every morning and remember that Perón was president and feel deeply depressed and ashamed.
 Perón's government had seized control of the Argentine mass media and regarded SADE with indifference.
 Borges later recalled, however, "Many distinguished men of letters did not dare set foot inside its doors."
-Meanwhile, SADE became an increasing refuge for critics of the regime.
+Meanwhile, SADE became an increasing refuge for critics of the Perón government.
 SADE official Luisa Mercedes Levinson noted, "We would gather every week to tell the latest jokes about the ruling couple and even dared to sing the songs of the French Resistance, as well as 'La Marseillaise'".